aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/400-welcome-to-your-new-job/100-task-1/200-the-solution.md

 You can ignore whether this has run successfully or not for now.
 We need to add the source code for it to work properly.

+### Configuring the product version pipeline

+_Now that a product and version have been created we now need to add the source code for the product so we can get it added to Service Catalog._

-### Adding the source code for your product
+#### Adding the source code for your product

-When you configured your version you specified the following:
+When you configured your version, you specified the following:

 {{% code file="50-revinvent2019/400-welcome-to-your-new-job/100-task-1/artefacts/version_only.yaml" language="yaml" %}}

-We now need to create the CodeCommit repository and add the AWS Cloudformation template we are going to use for our product.
+We now need to create the CodeCommit repository and add the AWS Cloudformation template we are going to use for our product into that repository.

 - Navigate to {{% codecommit_link %}}